secretvpc/llm-vscode-optimizer/docs/setup/windows11-wsl2-ubuntu.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

-Then restart your system.
+Then restart your computer.

 ---

-## 2. Install Ubuntu from the Microsoft Store
+### 2. Install Ubuntu from Microsoft Store

-1. Open the **Microsoft Store**.
+1. Open the **Microsoft Store**
-2. Search for `Ubuntu 22.04 LTS` (recommended).
+2. Search for `Ubuntu 22.04 LTS`
-3. Click **Install**.
+3. Click **Install**

-After installation, launch Ubuntu and create your user credentials.
+After installation, launch Ubuntu and create your user account.

 ---

-## 3. Set WSL2 as Default Version
+### 3. Set WSL2 as the Default Version

 ```powershell
 wsl --set-default-version 2
 ```

-To check WSL version:
+Check with:

 ```powershell
 wsl --list --verbose